BoboTiG/pombo/README.md

 Requirements
 ===

-* The computer to be tracked must run Linux or Windows (not tested on Mac, testers needed;))
+* The computer to be tracked must run GNU/Linux, Mac OSX or Windows
 * Software: Python, GnuPG
 * Your GPG public key
 * A website where you can install the php script (php4 or php5)